UniMath/agda-unimath/src/order-theory/commuting-squares-of-galois-connections-large-posets.lagda.md

 [similarity](order-theory.similarity-of-order-preserving-maps-large-posets.md)
 `LJ ∘ LF ≈ LG ∘ LI`.
 This condition is equivalent the condition that there is a similarity `UF ∘ UJ ≈ UI ∘ UG`.

-By the adjoint relations between the galois connection it also follows that there are similarities `LI ∘ UF ≈ UG ∘ LJ` and `LF ∘ UI ≈ UJ ∘ LG`.

 ## Definitions